Blotch3D/Blotch3D/README.md

 zero, but then the sprite, or parts of it, become black.

 A: A sprite's matrix also affects its normals.
-By setting a dimension's scale to zero, you may have caused some of the normals to be zero'd-out as well.
+By setting a dimension's scale to zero, you may have caused some of the normals to be zeroed-out as well.
 Try setting the scale to a very small number, rather than zero.

 Q: When I am zoomed-in a large amount, sprite and camera movement jumps